MicrosoftDocs/VBA-Docs/api/Office.Permission.DocumentAuthor.md

 # Permission.DocumentAuthor Property (Office)

-Gets or sets the name in e-mail form of the author of the active document.
+Gets or sets the name in email form of the author of the active document.
 Read/write.

 ## Syntax